cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 # The ELI-5 FAQ for Cyber
-This is an attempt at creating an "Explain it like I'm 5" FAQ for Cyber.
-This is a work in progress, any help will be appreciated.
+> What is Cyber?
+How does it work?
+How can you use it?

+This guide will, hopefully, answer these questions.

-The biggest help will by submitting more questions that you think were unanswered.
+If you want to help, then the biggest help will be submitting more questions that you think were unanswered by this guide.
 To submit questions to this FAQ use [GitHub issues](https://github.com/cybercongress/congress/issues).
-If you don't have a GitHub account or you are not sure how to open an issue, simply tag `serejandmyself` in our [TG channel](https://t.me/fuckgoogle), and leave your question there!
+If you don't have a GitHub account or you are unsure how to open an issue, simply tag `serejandmyself` in our [TG channel](https://t.me/fuckgoogle), and leave your question there!

 You may skim through questions, of course, but I recommend you to `buckle up your seat belt` and read it all.